-Some countries have indicated an interest, not yet made commitments, to provide the following

-- Australia: 1 medical company;

-- Canada: a communication company;

-- Italy: 20 water/fuel trucks;

-- Romania: a surgical team;

-- Russian Federation: 8 transport helicopte: number of heavy transport cargo aircraft.

-On the basis of the offers for troops and expectived so far, and of the discussions between the Secretariat and the Governments concerned, the United Nations expects, in the best of circumstances to the deployment of the first phase of UNAMIR in the week of July 1994.
-This envisages bringing the battalion presently in Kigali to its full strengthich confirmation of the offer from Ghana is expended to the confirmation of the offer from Ghana is expensively in the strength of the first phase.
-In addition, the States will start airlifting 50 APCs to Entebbe on 24 June.

-The deployment schedule for the second phase expanded operation, which was intended to be syn with phase one, cannot be determined at this time confirmations of the resources required, namely infantry battalions, a communications unit and or logistic support, have not yet been received from Governments concerned.
-Moreover, the Secretaria still not been able to secure offers for medical support units.
-In the absence of firm commitment military logistic units, it will be necessary to civilian contractor on an emergency basis.
-Such contractual alternative already exists within UNC it would be extended to UNAMIR until the necessar logistic support from Governments can be secured

-In the conditions prevailing in Rwanda, it is clear that additional troops can only be deployed once the nacessary equipment to support them is on the ground, and after the troops have been trained to use the equipment with which they may not be familiar.
-It also is noteworthy that, although Governments are expected to offer fully trained and equipped units for UN operations, almost all offers received from Governments are conditional in one way or another.
+- 7..
+Some countries have indicated an interest, but have not yet made commitments, to provide the following: - Australia: 1 medical company; - Canada: a communication company; - Italy: 20 water/fuel trucks; - Romania: a surgical team; - Russian: Federation: 8 transport helicopters and a number of heavy transport cargo-aircraft. - 8.
+On the basis of the offers for troops and equipment received so far, and of the discussions between the Secretariat and the Governments concerned, the United Nations expects, in the best of circumstances, to complete the deployment of the first phase of UNAMIR in the first week of July 1994.
+This envisages bringing the depleted battalion presently in Rigali to its full strength, for which confirmation of the offer from Ghana is expected.
+Meanwhile, 10 APCs, which are being transferred from the United Nations Operation in Somalia (UNOSON II), have already started arriving in Rwanda as part of the deployment of the first phase.
+In addition, the United States will start airlifting 50 APCs to Entebbe, Uganda, on 24 June. - 9.
+The deployment schedule for the second phase of the expanded operation, which was intended to be synchronized with the first phase, cannot be determined at this time.
+Final confirmations of the resources required, namely two infantry battalions, a communications unit and other logistic support, have not yet been received from the Governments concerned.
+Moreover, the Secretariat has still not been able to secure offers for medical and other support units.
+In the absence of firm commitments for military logistic units, it will be necessary to seek a civilian contractor on an emergency basis.
+Such a contractual alternative already exists within UNOSOM II and it would be extended to UNAMIR until the necessary logistic support from Governments can be secured. - 10.
+In the conditions prevailing in Rwanda, it is clear that additional troops can only be deployed once the necessary equipment to support them is on the ground and after the troops have been trained to use the equipment with which they may not be familiar.
+It also is noteworthy that, although Governments are expected to offer fully trained and equipped units for United Nations operations, almost all offers received from Governments are conditional in one way or another.
 The difficulties that the Secretariat has faced in securing resources for UNAMIR's expanded mandate show that there is no guarantee that the stipulated conditions can be met.
-Even if they can, protracted negotiations will be required, not only with the Governments making these conditional offers, but also with other Member States.
+Even if they can, protracted negotiations will be required, not only with the Governments making these conditional offers, but also with other Hember States.
 In this context, it should be noted that none of those Governments possessing the capacity to provide fully trained and equipped military units have offered so far to do so for the implementation of the Security Council's resolutions to deal with the situation in Rwanda.